Milo175/Data-Analytics-Portfolio/README.md

 | Rampart             | +27.8%              |
 | Wilshire            | +26.1%              |

-note: The overall increase in crime between 2020 and 2023 was **21.8%**
+Note: The overall increase in crime between 2020 and 2023 was **21.8%**

 **Demographic Heatmap Patterns:**
 - **Hispanic**: Most common in Mission, Newton, 77th Street, Hollenbeck.